ccmmf/uncertainty/README.md

 ```

 note: `data_raw` is for data of limited size (<MB) that is input to the pipeline; small outputs from these workflows can go in 'data/' but most inputs and outputs will go in one of the outdirs listed in config.yml

+## Configuration

+Trying something new:
+- putting configuration in `000-config.yml` and reading with `config::get(file = "000-config.yml")`.
+- Added PEcAn settings template (`template.xml`) is a placeholder from the workflows repository; needs sensitivity blocks added. config.yml should not duplicate content of the pecan.xml